CLAM-community/CLAM-community.github.io/docs/assets/branding/README.md

 You can find the PNG assets in the `png` folder.

 These are automatically generated from the `svg` assets using `pixi run python convert-png.py` when cd'ed into this folder.
+You need to have [Pixi](https://pixi.sh/dev/) installed.